FrankCCCCC/math_new/statistical_computing/final/readme.md

 LDA

 Love and cute are everywhere.
+Also, some positive words and common nouns appear in every ages.
+It's boring for me to focus on that common phenomenon.
+Here I just mention something interesting from the data.

 **Less Than 30**